Updated: 7/10/19 | July 10th, 2019

 - How to Avoid Paying ATM Fees (FOREVER) – You should never have to pay any bank fees while you are accessing your money in Europe!
 Here is my advice on how to avoid bank fees as your backpacking Europe.

-Step 2: Get Your Gear
+Step 2: Get Your Gear for Backpacking Europe

 - How to Pick the Best Backpack – It’s important to pick a quality backpack for your trip since it’s going to get beaten up as you travel!
 This guide to choosing the right travel backpack will help you determine the best pack for your trip.